zAk-coding/zapiz/README.md

 ├ !menu       - Ver Comandos
 └────────────
 ```
+> 🚀 More commands and features will be added to the library in future updates.
+---

 | Comando           | Descrição                            | Permissão |
 | ----------------- | ------------------------------------ | --------- |